To book Margaret Heffernan please contact your JLA Agent.

 Margaret Heffernan is an entrepreneur, chief executive and author.
-She writes books and blogs, teaches and mentors senior and chief executives, and has built and led organisations of all sizes.
+She writes books and blogs, teaches and mentors leaders, and has built and led organisations of all sizes.

-Born in Texas, raised in Holland and educated at Cambridge, Margaret started her career at the BBC working on radio documentaries and dramas and producing films for Timewatch, Arena, and Newsnight.
-After the BBC, she ran the independent producers’ trade association the IPPA, once described by the Financial Times as "the most formidable lobbying organisation in England."
+Born in Texas, raised in Holland and educated at Cambridge, Margaret started her career at the BBC producing radio documentaries and films for Newsnight.
+She then ran the independent producers’ trade association, described by the FT as "the most formidable lobbying organisation in England."

-Margaret returned to the US where she worked on public affairs campaigns and with software companies trying to break into the nascent multimedia area.
-She developed interactive multimedia products with Peter Lynch, Tom Peters, Standard & Poors and The Learning Company.
-She then joined software and consulting firm CMGI where she ran, bought and sold various leading internet businesses of the time.
-She was named one of the internet's Top 100 by Silicon Alley Reporter, and one of the Top 100 Media Executives by The Hollywood Reporter.
+Margaret returned to the US where she worked on public affairs campaigns and with software companies trying to break into the multimedia area.
+She developed interactive multimedia products with Tom Peters, Standard & Poors and The Learning Company.
+She then joined software and consulting firm CMGI where she ran, bought and sold various leading Internet businesses of the time.
+Silicon Alley Reporter named her as one of the Internet's Top 100.

-A regular contributor to the print and broadcast media, as well as commenting on business and leadership Margaret has presented documentaries on these subjects for Radio 4.
-She has also designed, taught and lectured on academic courses in the UK and US, including Harvard and the London Business School, and has presented three TED speeches.
+Margaret has presented documentaries on these subjects for Radio 4, and continues to write for the FT and HuffPost.
+She has designed, taught and lectured on academic courses in the UK and US, including Harvard and the London Business School, and has presented three TED speeches.

-With examples from the business world from new tech disruptors to established multinationals, as well as from the military, sport and others, Margaret analyses the nature of good leadership.
-She considers the culture of disruptive businesses that have revolutionised the workplace, and how things have changed from the top-down, command-and-control style of traditional business to a more collaborative, less dog-eat-dog philosophy.
-She also considers crises of leadership, from BP’s Deepwater Horizon to the VW emissions scandal, and asks how they happened, the culture that ignored the warnings, and how they might have been handled better.
+Margaret analyses the nature of good leadership with examples from new tech disruptors to established multinationals.
+She considers the culture of disruptive businesses that have revolutionised the workplace.
+She also contemplates crises of leadership, from BP’s Deepwater Horizon to the VW emissions scandal, and asks how they happened, the culture that ignored the warnings, and how they might have been handled better.